mattileh/MMM-SensorGateway/README.md

 # MMM-SensorGateway
-Example to forward BLE beaconing sensors info into MagicMirror² platform
+Example to forward BLE beaconing sensors info into MagicMirror² platform.
+This module enables taking a shortcut for having live sensor data in your mirror, without touching the Pi hardware.

 ### MagicMirror² platform
 * https://magicmirror.builders/